-No. Royal interest in Greenwich began with King Henry V. He gave Greenwich to his brother Humphrey, Duke of Gloucester died, Margaret of Anjou, the wife of Henry VI, enlarged and improved Bella Court.
+After Humphrey Duke of Gloucester died, Margaret of Anjou, the wife of Henry VI, enlarged and improved Bella Court.
 She included a pier so that boats could come and go even at low tide, and named her new palace 'Placentia', or 'pleasant place'.

 Henry made the palace at Greenwich much larger.
 He built stables, forges, a new banqueting hall, and armouries to make suits of mail for soldiers.
-He also had a great tilt yard made in the grounds so that he and his men could practice jousting and hold tournaments.
+He also had a great tilt yard (a courtyard for jousting) made in the grounds so that he and his men could practise jousting and hold tournaments.

 How did traffic pass through Greenwich?